Decisions, decisions, decisions

 Career Planning Essentials is a free, self-paced online program

-This course is designed to help you build more self-awareness, reflect on what is important for you and explore your career options.
+This online program is designed to help you build more self-awareness, reflect on what is important for you and explore your career options.
 At the end, we’ll help you pull together everything you’ve learned and develop an action plan.

 Modules cover the following topics: